CA Disability Advocates

 The Social Security Disability Insurance (SSDI) will only pay benefits to those who are unable to work for a year or more because of a physical or mental disability.
 In order to receive these benefits, you must prove that you are disabled or suffering from a medical impairment(s).
 Under Social Security Disability Insurance (SSDI) regulations, disability is based on your inability to work.
 You are considered disabled if you cannot perform the work that you performed before, and if you are unable to adjust to other types of work because of your medical condition(s).

 There are many medical impairments and conditions for which Social Security Disability and Supplemental Security Income claimants seek benefits:

-I recommend you file your Social Security Disability claim as soon as possible if you suffer from any of the above illnesses and you are unable to work during the next 12 months.
+We recommend you file your Social Security Disability claim as soon as possible if you suffer from any of the above illnesses and you are unable to work during the next 12 months.
 The process of applying for Social Security Dissability can be confusing and stressful.
-A social Security representative can help you file your initial application and guide you through the process step-by-step.
+We can help you file your initial application and guide you through the process step-by-step.

 For Social Security medical listings visit: